chopperz1979/SparkTesting/README.md

-# Project Name - Spark Class
+# Project Name

-Creating very basic class definitions to be used with Cisco Spark
+Spark Class - Creating very basic class definitions to be used with Cisco Spark.
+No error checking on inputs but most of the functions are checking the response code from the HTTP code.
+See the API documentation at developer.ciscospark.com for more details.

 ## Installation